 For everything else, Isopure’s Dutch Chocolate is my go-to protein powder, and I could eat this stuff all day long.
 It has 1.5 g carbs and 25 g protein per scoop, so the macros are really good.
 It’s one of the more expensive protein powders, but that’s because it’s good quality.
 It’s a protein isolate, meaning it’s pure enough to be lactose-free so it can be tolerated by most people.
 The only thing it isn’t good for is baking, as it has the wrong consistency.

 Stevia in the Raw

-If you have read my post on artificial sweeteners or just looked at any of my recipes, you’ll know that I’m a big fan of Stevia .
+If you have read my post on “The Best Sweeteners for People with Diabetes” or just looked at any of my recipes, you’ll know that I’m a big fan of Stevia .
 I use it for baking, on my oats, in my coffee, you name it.
 It’s hands down my favorite no-calorie no-carb sweetener.
 I like that it’s a natural product and won’t make me bloated like many of the sugar alcohols.